owid/sdg-tracker.org/pages/infrastructure-industrialization.md

 _**By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities.**_

+Ensuring that economic growth is achieved in an environmentally sustainable way will require a significant reduction in the resource consumption per unit of gross domestic product (GDP).
+In the chart below we see the carbon emissions intensity - that is the quantity of carbon dioxide emitted per unit of GDP.

+More statistics and visualisations on carbon dioxide and greenhouse emissions in our entry [here](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions).

 <iframe src="https://ourworldindata.org/grapher/carbon-emission-intensity-of-economies?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## **Target 9.5**

 _**Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending.**_

 <iframe src="https://ourworldindata.org/grapher/research-and-development-expenditure-of-gdp" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/researchers-in-rd-per-million-people" style="width: 100%; height: 600px; border: 0px none;"></iframe>